 Here we talk about identifying and managing a lobby with programs, initiatives and opportunities in the international context with synergies.
 Interesting, that they have in their consideration the learning of good practices of countries that are already trying; including the possibility of consolidating an international knowledge exchange group, including Australia, New Zealand, Singapore and Canada.

-The female document called the Gemini Principles, to achieve the key consensus among the main industry leaders, would become what was «Cadastre 2014» at the end of the 2012s, which established phylophic aspects for land administration, which later doe Consensus works with initiatives such as INSPIRE, LandXML, ILS and OGC, became as of 19152 the ISO-XNUMX standard, known today as LADM.
+The hembrional document called the Gemini Principles, if it achieved the key consensus among the main industry leaders, would become what was “Cadastre 2014” in the late 2012s, which established philosophical aspects for land administration, which later doe Consensus work with initiatives such as INSPIRE, LandXML, ILS and OGC, became the ISO-19152 standard in XNUMX, known today as LADM.

 In this case, it will be interesting to see how great leaders in the technology industry who have brought their own models achieve consensus; In my particular point of view, they are key:

 - The SIEMENS group - Bentley - Microsoft - Topcon, which in a way make up an almost complete scenario in the Geo-Engineering cycle; capture, modeling, design, operation and integration.